castral02/frag_af/README.md

 #### LIA/LIS
 [LIA and LIS](https://github.com/flyark/AFM-LIS) is a newer metric in exploring protein-protein interactions when there is not enough predictive power.
 In our case, we continued using their average threshold metrics.

-In order to grab LIA/LIS, we used their code to grab the materials from our AlphaPulldown
+In order to grab LIA/LIS, we used their code to grab the materials from our AlphaPulldown and attach the LIA/LIS to the AlphaPulldown CSV.
+Use this [code]() to grab the LIA and LIS and attach it to the csv.

+##### How to run LIA/LIS

 ## How to run the latest variation?